pewebapps/professional-readme-generator/README.md

   ## Installation

-  You need to clone the repo and then run install node.
+  You need to clone the repo and then run `npm install`.
+This is required in order to install a third party package that we use called `inquirer`.

   ## Usage

-  To use the app you run the command node index.js - you will then have to answer several questions in order to fill out the README with your specific data
+  To use the app you run the command `node index.js` - you will then have to answer several questions in order to fill out the README with your specific data.

   ## License